We use cookies.

 The practical value of the study

-Implemented results of research: Developed materials based on complex polyethers and cellulose nanocrystals are being tested for toxicity and biocompatibility using model animals at the Saint Petersburg Research Institute of Phthisiopulmonology of the Ministry of Healthcare of Russia for further preparation of materials for clinical tests
+The developed materials based on complex polyesters and cellulose nanocrystals are currently tested for toxicity and biocompatibility using model animals at Saint Petersburg Research Institute of Phthisiopulmonology of the Ministry of Health of Russia to prepare these materials for clinical testing.

 Education and career development: